Kent Onah Celebrates Birthday with Book Launch, Exhibition - THISDAYLIVE

 During a press preview of the works in Ikoyi, Onah explained the circumstances that necessitated this book.

-From his observations, he realized that children with disabilities are often stigmatised and more often than not, their parents rely on spiritual rather professional help to adjust the children to the society.
+From his observations, he realized that children with disabilities are often stigmatized and more often than not, their parents rely on spiritual rather professional help to adjust the children to the society.

 The art exhibition is a continuation of the series in the aforementioned art project that he started in 2012.
 In it, he has a body of works that speaks to the condition of children living with disabilities.